CompNet/Renard/docs/pipeline.rst

 ------------

 Tokenization is the task of cutting text in *tokens*.
 It is usually the first task to apply to a text.
-3 tokenizer are available:
+2 tokenizer are available:

 - :class:`.NLTKTokenizer`
-- :class:`.BertTokenizer`, that must be used when applying BERT-based steps later (such as :class:`.BertNamedEntityRecognizer`).
 - :class:`.StanfordCoreNLPPipeline` does contain a tokenizer as part of its full NLP pipeline.